New York DWI | New Hampshire DWI | Massachusetts OUI | Oregon DUI

 What is the difference between a DUI, DWI, OVI, OWI, OUI etc.?

 These terms are all acronyms that refer to the crime commonly known as "drunk driving."
 Different states have different names for this offense.
 For example, in Wisconsin the acronym OWI (operating while impaired / intoxicated) is used.
+Oregon uses the term DUII (driving under the influence of an intoxicant).
 New York, New Jersey, New Hampshire and other states use the term DWI (driving while intoxicated).
 Maine and Massachusetts use the term OUI (operating under the influence).
 Connecticut and numerous other states refer to the charge as DUI (driving under the influence.

 Vermont law refers to: operating vehicle under the influence of intoxicating liquor or other substance.
 This is often shortened to either DUI, OUI, or DWI.